 “I don’t want to have to try to be competitive within an established industry.
 I’d rather start my own industry or create such a unique perspective that competition isn’t relevant.”

 That’s a philosophy that has served Jerry Brown well over the years.
 He started an On Hold Marketing agency in 1989 before he even knew that a few other start-ups around the country were doing the same thing.
 And as BusinessVoice became a viable agency, Jerry and his agency emerged as thought leaders in the areas of sales, program development and content creation.
 He attracted the attention of many competitors who followed in his footsteps to build their own businesses.

 Jerry grew his niche company into a family of specialized agencies called MadAveGroup.
-That growth began with the founding of WebArt, which does more than just build websites.
-WebArt works to develop, implement and manage digital marketing programs for overwhelmed marketing departments.
-Jerry helped to identify that specific market, and now the WebArt team focuses on meeting that need.
+That growth began with the founding of WebArt, later retooled as TouchStone Digital.
+TouchStone does more than just build websites.
+The team develops, implements and manages digital marketing programs for overwhelmed marketing departments.
+Jerry helped to identify that specific market, and now TouchStone focuses on meeting that need.